microsoft/ai4eutils/geospatial/recipes_and_guides/geospatial_data_download_using_GEE.md

 #### Exporting Data to Google Drive

 You can export images, map tiles, tables and video from Earth Engine.
 The exports can be sent to your Google Drive account, to Google Cloud Storage or to a new Earth Engine asset.
-Read [here](https://developers.google.com/earth-engine/exporting) for more details.
+Read [here](https://developers.google.com/earth-engine/exporting) for more details. [rclone](https://rclone.org/) is useful for programmatically downloading exported scenes from Google Drive.

 ```
 Export.image.toDrive({